Lego Mindstorms EV3 Robotics Kit: World's Best Robotics Education Tool?

 As always with MINDSTORMS, EV3 is a complete kit that includes motors, various sensors, the programmable MINDSTORMS “brick” (the brains of the affair), multi-platform PC-based programming software, 550+ LEGO Technic elements, a remote control, and brand-new this time: smartphone-based control and programming and an iPad-based 3D design app.
 The brick is Bluetooth enabled, has a USB port, an SD expansion slot, and runs on an open-source Linux platform, i.e., it’s completely open to being hacked, chopped, and rejiggered in any way the imagination would allow.
 For the creative and curious, the the possibilities are awesome.
 One might even make a Lego MINDSTORMS ummm...
 Beer Machine:

-Along with the kit’s 5 included robot models/templates, Lego is providing 12 downloadable models designed by an international group of developers (pictured above).
+Along with the kit’s 5 included robot models/templates, Lego is providing 12 downloadable models designed by an international group of developers (pictured below in high-res).
 We’re looking forward to seeing imaginations unleashed in YouTube demos and tutorials, and of course there’s just as much to be said for the innovative tomfoolery sure to pour out within days of EV3’s launch.

 Well Done, Lego, Well Done - Go Forth!